1.0 WHAT PERSONAL INFORMATION WE COLLECT

 - Disclosing details of a tenant who has left leaving rent arrears or damage to a property to a tracing agent or debt collector to help recover money owed

-- Passing on forwarding addresses and contact details of former tenants to utility companies
+- Passing on forwarding addresses and contact details of former tenants to utility companies, the Council, or other Local Authority.
+To include their appointed tracing agents or debt collectors to help recover money owed.

 - Providing tenant’s contact details to contractors instructed to inspect and/or repair the property